leoliu34/CurrencyConversion/README.md

 2. Clone the repository to CurencyConversion folder.
 3. Run 'npm install' within that folder using command line for windows, terminal for Mac and Linux.
 4. Run 'npm install -g grunt-cli' to install the Grunt CLI to run tasks.
+5. Run 'npm install -g karma' to install and karma test runner.
-5. If you are on Linux or Mac, proceed to the next step.
+6. If you are on Linux or Mac, proceed to the next step.
 On Windows, please install Ruby with Gem such that we can use Sass.
 [Ruby](http://rubyinstaller.org/downloads/)
-6. After everything is setup, simply run 'grunt' in the root folder.
+7. After everything is setup, simply run 'grunt' in the root folder.
-7. Open up 'index.html' to view the webpage.
+8. Open up 'index.html' to view the webpage.

 ## Grunt Config

 Grunt uses the following dependencies:

 1. JsHint
 2. Watch
 3. Concat